tawaren/Sanskrit/README.md

 The type system of Sanskrit is powerful enough to provide a capability-based access control system that has near zero runtime overhead and allows to check access control during compilation and thus code accessing values or calling functions it is not allowed to does not compile.

 ### Cells and References
 Cells and References are Sanskrit way of providing persisted and shared state.
-A type can have a single assosiated initialisation function that can be used to generate a cell containing an initial value of that type.
+Beside normal data types, their are cell types that can be used as ordinary data types but have an assosiated initialisation function that can be used to generate a cell containing an initial value of that type.
 The creator does receive a reference to the cell instead of the blank value.
 The powers regulate who can access the cell in what way.
-If a Module can create new instances of the value in the cell it can write to the cell and if it can access fields of the value it can read from the cell.
-Certain usecases need ypes that can not be persisted even if they have the create power, to represent this the new persist power is needed in addition to create allowing to have types that can be created by others but not persisted.
-Modification to the cell is represented as a pure (side effect free) state transition from the old to the new value and thus is not allowed to access other cells in the process (preventing shared state problems like reentrancy attacks).
+If a Module can create new the value of the cells type then it can write to the cell and if it can access fields of the value it can read from the cell.
+Certain usecases need types that can never be persisted, to represent this the new persist power is needed to create a cell of a type.
+The persisted power is unlike the create power a recursive power.
+Modifications to a cell are represented as a pure (side effect free) state transition from the old to the new value and thus are not allowed to access other cells in the process (preventing shared state problems like reentrancy attacks).

 #### View Types
 View types are types that allow to generate references of a different type to the same cell from an existing reference to it.
 They are predestined to be used as capabilities that define how the posessor of the reference can interact with the cell and thus enable to program by the principle of Least Authority.
 A View type can not have an initialisation function itself and is restricted to a single constructor with a single field.
 If a cell is read over a view, then the returned value is imideately wrapped into a value of the view type and if a value of a view type is stored into a cell the inner value is extracted from the view type before storing it.
 An initialisation fucntion for a non-view type can return a value wrapped into a view type instead of the true value.
 Who can read and write to a cell is governed by the power of type of the cell (read and create are treated as recursive in the context of views) but the view type declares seperately who can wrap a reference into a view  and who can remove a view wrapper (two new non-recursive powers only usable with views).
 It is possible to apply multiple views to a reference and not just one.